cpjobling/eg-259-songs/README.md

 relatively easy to understand.
 Also note that this template can be embedded at run time into a template defined in `..\eg-259-songs\app\views\layouts`.
-This is where you would create a wrapper file that was valid HTML and loads the required stylesheets.
+This is where you would create a wrapper file that was valid HTML5 and loads the required stylesheets.

 ## Footnotes